History | Coker Tire Chattanooga

 Harold Coker started the Coker Tire Company in 1958.
 Harold’s first hand knowledge of the old car hobby, and his own struggle to find the correct tires for vintage cars led him to the concept of producing and selling era-specific tires for classic cars.
 It may have been a gamble, but gut instinct took over and Harold set out to make an attempt at the vintage tire trade, which was in its infancy.
 At the time, the old car hobby was very different, and no one had a firm grasp on the future of the industry, or if it would be a profitable market.

-In 1974, Corky Coker was handed the reigns of the fledgling antique tire division of his father's tire dealership.
-During these early years, he sold vintage tires out of a 500 square foot area in the back of the retail center, while the main business came from walk-in customers wanting tires for their everyday drivers.
-Aside from direct sales, his job was to determine how to produce tires that were no longer being manufactured, and which sizes and styles would be most popular.
-He also decided how to market and distribute the tires, so he had plenty to keep him busy.
+During the early years, Coker Tire sold vintage tires out of a 500 square foot area in the back of the retail center, while the main business came from walk-in customers wanting tires for their everyday drivers.
+It was a challenge to determine how to produce tires that were no longer being manufactured, and which sizes and styles would be most popular.

-To overcome the challenge of producing brand new tire designs, Corky determined early on that he was his own best source of vintage treads, by purchasing discontinued molds from old factories.
-He literally searched the world, including South America, the Philippines and Australia to acquire molds from various factories.
-When the molds cannot be sourced, Corky has new molds built from original drawings and blueprints.
-Either way, the molds are refurbished to today’s standard and tested thoroughly.
+To overcome the challenge of producing brand new tire designs, Coker Tire purchased discontinued molds from old factories and refurbished them to modern standards.
+Molds were sourced from South America, the Philippines and Australia.
+When original molds cannot be sourced, Coker Tire has new molds built from original drawings and blueprints.

-Now, after nearly four decades, the antique tire division consumes over 200,000 square feet of warehouse space alone.
-The company now occupies several buildings in the historic Southside district of downtown Chattanooga and there’s a Coker Tire operation located in Fresno, California as well.
+Now, after four decades, the antique tire division consumes over 200,000 square feet of warehouse space alone.
+The company now occupies several buildings in the historic Southside district of downtown Chattanooga and there’s a 100,000 square foot Coker Tire store and warehouse located in City of Industry, California as well.

 Coker Tire's antique tire division started with one employee in 1974 and today has grown to more than 80.
-Full-time managers now oversee the Exports, Marketing, Customer Service, Sales, Distribution and Accounting Departments, but Corky is still heavily involved with his company.
+Full-time managers now oversee the Exports, Marketing, Customer Service, Sales, Distribution and Accounting Departments.
+Founder of Coker Tire Company, and well-known Chattanooga businessman, Harold Coker passed away in November 2014, shortly after earning a well-deserved spot in the Tire Industry Association Hall of Fame.
+The impact he left on his business, his friends and his family will not be forgotten.